 For my children’s sake, it is better to leave?

-We always encourage victims to make their own decisions.
-Here is an article from The Cedar Network which we think you will find helpful in making this decision: Impact of domestic abuse on children.
+Here is an article from The Cedar Network which you will find helpful: Impact of domestic abuse on children.

 Here is another article from a family violence support service: Do you feel safe at home? … Do your children?

-And here are some posts from our blog:
+Some posts from our blog:

 Snatched from the fire